 - Up to 150% for 30 seconds

 - Up to 125% for 10 minutes

-- · Up to 104% for an indefinite period
+- Up to 104% for an indefinite period of time

-- Up to 1000% of the rated current can be supplied from the bypass source through the static switch for clearing momentary (up to 40 milliseconds) faults above 155% of rated current.
+Also, up to 1000% of the rated current can be supplied from the bypass source through the static switch for clearing momentary (up to 40 milliseconds) faults above 155% of rated SCC current.

-The critical load remains on the UPS inverter for the above conditions.
-If the UPS overload capacity is exceeded, an automatic transfer to bypass is initiated which closes the bypass circuit breaker and opens the UPS inverter output circuit breaker.
-Refer to 2.0 - Theory of Operation for more details on the static switch and load transfers.
+The critical load remains on the UPS modules for the above conditions.
+If the UPS overload capacity is exceeded, an automatic transfer to bypass is initiated which closes the system bypass circuit breaker and opens the UPS output circuit breaker.